elixir-lang/elixir/README.md

 The focus in Elixir so far has not been in performance, but there are a few things you can do right now.

-### Cache directive

-Elixir has a cache directive that takes a snapshot of a file after it was loaded in memory.
-The main reason for such directive is too dramatically decrease boot time.
-You can enable it in any file by adding to the **first** line:

-    % elixir: cache

-The next time the file is loaded, it will create a file with `.exb` extension as cache.

-Keep in mind that, as just the snapshot is loaded, custom code inside the file is **not** executed.
-For instance, you should not cache the following file:

-    module Foo
-      def say_something
-        IO.puts "Hi!"
-      end
-    end

-    Foo.say_something

-If you cache the file above, `Foo.say_something` will never be executed when the snapshot is loaded.
-For exactly the same reason, if you have a file that requires other files using `Code.require`, Elixir won't allow you to cache them as well.
-For this special case, you can specify the dependencies between brackets and Elixir will load at the appropriate time:

-    % elixir: cache [bar,baz]
-    module Foo
-      mixin Bar
-      mixin Baz
-    end

-If you are dynamically generating code depending on an ENV variable, database or file information, it is likely that you want to avoid the cache as well.

 ### Compilation to Native Code

 Elixir can compile to native code using the Hipe compiler.
 All you need to do is to export the following before running your code:

     export ERL_COMPILER_OPTIONS=native

-Even though enabling native code compilation should improve performance on execution, it considerably affects boot time.
-That said, compilation to native code is often used with the cache directive above.
-It is common to set `ERL_COMPILER_OPTIONS` to native once and execute the code to warm up the cache.
-Imagine you have a project called app.ex, you just need to execute these two steps:

-    # Execute application once with native compilation and regenerating cache
-    ERL_COMPILER_OPTIONS=native ELIXIR_RECACHE=1 bin/elixir app.ex

-    # Enjoy fast code with fast boot time
-    bin/elixir app.ex

 ## Records